choueric/regKnife/README.md

    hex: 0x1
    ```

-4. See the byte_count filed:
+4. See the byte_count field:
    ```
    >>> 6:15
    bin: 00,0001,0111